Part Time Day

 This qualification provides the skills and knowledge for individuals to safely perform foundation digital literacy tasks using a personal computer and a range of software applications and digital devices.

-This is a part time day face to face course.
-You will need to attend approximately 6 hours of class, over 1 day a week, for 19 weeks.
+This is a blended part time course.
+You will need to attend approximately 2.8 hours of class, over 2 days a week, for 18 weeks.
+As well as the in-class component, you will need to complete approximately 3.7 hours of other study per week.

 IS THIS COURSE RIGHT FOR YOU?